Pythonaholic-Team/project-agreement/README.md

 ### What are the key strengths of each person on the team?
 1. ASeel: I’m very collaborative and have always preferred to work in groups
 2. Adham: Ability to use the project management tools to track the project progress
-3. Faisal: problem solving and writing code
+3. Ahmad: problem solving and writing code
 4. Ashrf: problem solving and writing code